CatherineBotros/Vu-Meter/Background Research.md

 Grasping a macro-understanding of the system will allow me to better perceive how each of the smaller functions work to serve a bigger purpose.
 In addition, relevance is a huge motivator when it comes to making a product.
 The "why" is just as, if not more important than the "how" since it asks whether or not this project has potential to benefit someone or something bigger than myself.

 ## What is it?

+A volume (Vu) meter measures the average signal level and visually displays it in dBu (typically one reading every 300 ms).
+As the name suggest, dBu measures the relative volume of audio input.
+The louder the audio, the higher the reading display.